BeelanMX/scrapCFEBot/webScraping/readme.md

 This is the **main function**, which decides what way take.
 First, is used [File System](https://nodejs.org/api/fs.html 'File System') to obtain the creation date of the file where is supposed to be the data.
-If the file does not exist, is executed the [doScraping](#doScraping) function.
-But, if it exists, it is going to compare the today's date and the date obtained and if the difference between them is not greater that 20 hours, it will execute [doScraping](#doScraping), otherwise, it returns a message.
+If the file does not exist, is executed the [runScraping](#runScraping) function.
+But, if it exists, it is going to compare the today's date and the date obtained and if the difference between them is not greater that 20 hours, it will execute [runScraping](#runScraping), otherwise, it returns a message.

 ## Variables